C2DH/ranketwo/_assignments/wikipedia-historical-source/02-exploring-infrastructure.fr.md

 Tout comme les historiens, les Wikipédiens s’appuient sur des sources pour créer et mettre à jour les articles de l’encyclopédie.
 Wikipédia fournit [un relevé complet des sources que les Wikipédiens peuvent utiliser](){:target="_blank"}.
 Veuillez lire l’introduction et [les principes généraux](){:target="_blank"} de l’article afin de répondre à la question suivante&#x202F;:
 - Quelles devraient être les caractéristiques des sources que les Wikipédien(ne)s peuvent utiliser&#x202F;?

-- Start by familiarising yourself with [the three core principles that sum up Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Trifecta){:target="_blank"}.
-These will give you a basic understanding of the main principles that guide editing on Wikipedia.
-- For a more in-depth view, you can then check out the [“five pillars”](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars){:target="_blank"} – the more detailed principles that form the basis of Wikipedia’s editorial policy.
-- If you wish to go further, you can also read the [statement of principles from Wikipedia founder Jimbo Wales](https://en.wikipedia.org/wiki/User:Jimbo_Wales/Statement_of_principles){:target="_blank"} – however, this reading is not necessary for the exercise.

-Now discuss and try to answer the following questions:
-- What are the most important principles and policies of Wikipedia?
-- Which policies and guidelines encourage Wikipedia users to engage with its content?
-- Why is it that this system of policies and guidelines does not prevent users from editing content but motivates them to create or update more and more Wikipedia articles?

-Just like historians, Wikipedians use sources to create and update Wikipedia articles.
-Wikipedia provides a comprehensive [summary of what sources Wikipedians can use](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources){:target="_blank"}.
-Please read the introduction and [overview](https://en.wikipedia.org/wiki/Wikipedia:Reliable_sources#Overview){:target="_blank"} sections of the article and try to answer the following question:
-- What should be the characteristics of the sources that Wikipedians can use?

 <!-- section -->

 ### 2.b Les pages de discussion et d’historique | 30 à 40 min